HuJoey/In-Silence-1.21/README.md

 Bugs:
 - Choppy Rake Rotation
-- Sounds seem to come back if you unload and reenter chunks?
+- ~~Sounds seem to come back if you unload and reenter chunks?~~
+- Hitbox of Rake doesn't get updated until you crouch
+  - (will be handled in map with autosetting player to crawl then tp them out)